Quique Sánchez Flores: Watford

 On 5 June 2015, Flores was appointed the head coach of newly promoted Premier League side Watford, replacing Slaviša Jokanović and being the fifth man to hold that position in twelve months.
 In December, the team won three and lost only one of their league matches, earning him the Premier League Manager of the Month accolade; his forward Odion Ighalo earned the equivalent award for his five-goal haul that month.

 However, despite going on to lead the team to a comfortable mid-table position and the semi-finals of the FA Cup, it was announced on 13 May 2016 that Flores would be leaving at the end of the season.

 Espanyol

-On 9 June 2016, Flores returned to Spain, signing a three-year deal to replace Constantin Gâlcă as manager of RCD Espanyol.
+On 9 June 2016, Flores returned to Spain, signing a three-year deal to replace Constantin Gâlcă as manager of Espanyol.
 His second signing was José Antonio Reyes, with whom he had previously worked at Benfica and Atlético.

 Flores was dismissed on 20 April 2018, after achieving poor results towards the end of the season.
 In July, he was on a four-man shortlist for the vacant Egyptian national team manager job.

 Shanghai Shenhua

-On 25 December 2018, Flores was appointed manager of Chinese club Shanghai Greenland Shenhua FC.
+On 25 December 2018, Flores was appointed as manager of Chinese club Shanghai Shenhua.
 The following July, he left.